 In a separate bowl mix the natural breadcrumbs, parmesan, crumbled feta, and crumbled goats cheese

 Add the cheese mixture to the spinach and stir in well.
-Add 1 of the eggs and mix in, then the salt
+Add the egg and mix in, then the salt

 To make the pastry rub together the plain flour and butter until it resembles breadcrumbs.
-Add 2 of the eggs until a dough forms.
+Add 2 eggs and form a dough.
 Wrap in cling film and chill in the fridge for 30 minutes

 Roll out 2/3 of the pastry onto some cling film.
 Grease the tin and line it with the pastry, cutting off any excess and pricking the bottom with a fork.
 Put baking paper in the pastry and pour in some baking beans.
-Bake on 180C/350F/Gas Mark 4 for 10-15 minutes until the pastry starts to brown around the edges
+Bake for 10-15 minutes until the pastry starts to brown around the edges

 Take the paper and baking beans out and bake it again for 5-10 minutes until the bottom looks fully cooked